 When I grew up in Bumwalukani village, I had no idea that I would end up where I am today.
-But I had great hopes and dreams, and our dad encouraged those dreams without pushing us too much.
+My dad encouraged us without pushing us too much.
 He taught us good values and the importance of education.
 He allowed us to listen to his radio when we were very young and we came to hear about far off places and people that way.
 He encouraged us to read books that he had bought over time, many of them from Canada and England.
 We read stories about the Royal Canadian Mounted Policemen at an early age, without ever knowing why they were called “mounted” or “royal”.
 We read about Jack and Jill and how they went up the hill to fetch a pail of water, and ended up being very confused because in our village, we knew that you went down the hill to fetch water.
 At school, whenever one of us came first in the classroom, our dad went out of his way to get for that child bread and tea with milk, a real rare treat in the village those days as there was no bread in the village.
 It had to be bought in town 30 miles away.
 In the evening mother cooked chicken for the family in celebration, again a rare meal for kids.
 Needless to say, every child in our family strived to come first in his class, because that ensured a really decent meal for everyone that day.

 At this time, my older brother was also at college.
 My elder sister had dropped out of school to get married, while my two young brothers and young sister were in secondary school.
-My brothers and my sisters were my biggest cheer leaders and wanted me to do well.
+My brothers and my sisters were my biggest cheerleaders and wanted me to do well.
 By the time I reached high school, I was viewed by many people in the village as successful.
 No girl from our village had gone that far.
 College was just an added bonus.
 I quickly became a reference point in the village for parents who sacrificed their land and their animals to educate their children.

 Through it all, my parents never complained about selling land or how hard they worked to send us to school.
 My dad encouraged us to work hard at school; he always checked my books and corrected my handwriting.
 He always made comments on some of the stories I wrote.
 When we did not perform well, he encouraged us to study during holidays so we could catch up the following term.
 At home, we did not have electricity, so we tried to do most of the reading after we came back from working in the garden.
 Sometimes we could do some night reading using a kerosene candle.
-The candles were made from empty soda tins, with a hole on top to pour in paraffin.
+The candles were made from empty cans, with a hole on top to pour in paraffin.
 A small piece of cloth that worked as a wick was inserted through the hole.

-I was also deeply religious and got involved in our local church a lot.
+I was also deeply religious and got involved in our local church.
 I began a youth group that thrived and put on Christmas plays for the village people.
-I would literally take the script of plays we did at school back to the village to teach the youth at my local church.
+I would literally take the scripts of plays we did at school back to the village to teach the youth at church.
 We formed youth groups to grow vegetables for the church as well as take care of cleaning church on the Saturdays.
 I attribute a lot of my success in school to my own family encouragement and also loving God and putting him first.
 All these things coupled with family encouragement helped me to successfully go through school.